Memorandum D18-4-1: Select Luxury Items Tax on Importation

 - Memorandum D11-11-1: National Customs Rulings

-- Memorandum D11-11-3: Advance rulings for tariff classification
+- Memorandum D11-11-3: Advance Rulings for Tariff Classification

-- Memorandum D18-5-1: Coding Excise and GST Exemption Codes in the CBSA Assessment and Revenue Management (CARM) System
+- Memorandum D18-5-1: Coding Excise and GST Exemption Codes in the CBSA Assessment and Revenue Management (CARM) system

-- Memorandum D22-1-1: Administrative Monetary Penalty System
+- Memorandum D22-1-1: Implementing the Administrative Monetary Penalty System (AMPS)

 Superseded D memoranda